valentina98/DL2_InstanceDiffusion/blogpost.md

 Additionally, while the unified approach simplifies integration, the implementation of the UniFusion and ScaleU blocks adds complexity.
-This can pose challenges for researchers or small teams attempting to replicate or extend the model (like us), limiting its accessibility and ease of use.
+This can pose challenges for researchers or small teams (like us) attempting to replicate or extend the model, limiting its accessibility and ease of use.

-Followingly, the enhanced capabilities of InstanceDiffusion come with increased computational requirements.
+Therefore, the enhanced capabilities of InstanceDiffusion come with significant computational requirements.
 Training and inference with this model demands significant computational resources, which limits its scalability and accessibility, particularly those with limited hardware capabilities.

-Furthermore, the exploration of these instance attributes in the original paper is somewhat limited.
+Finally, the exploration of these instance attributes in the original paper is somewhat limited.